 Songfacts: Ah.
 Okay.
 Before I pass onto the next phase here, do you ever perform any of those Jennifer Nettles Band songs at your current concerts?

-Jennifer: No, I don't.
+Nettles: No, I don't.
 Wouldn't that be fun?

 Songfacts: Is there a reason for that?

-Jennifer: You know, it just feels like… I don't know, it's definitely a different time in my life, and I feel so different and distant from that.
+Nettles: You know, it just feels like… I don't know, it's definitely a different time in my life, and I feel so different and distant from that.
 And I really use my writing to be the snapshot of where I am, not only emotionally but also artistically.
 Consequently, what I'm drawn to are the things that are more current and more present, because those are the things that I'm either working out in myself, or those are the places that I am artistically currently that inspire me the most.

 That's not to say that when I go back and think about these songs that I'm not inspired.
 And especially with "The Story of Your Bones," that's something that I think could still resonate in me and translate to audiences in a certain way.
 But as I evolve as an artist and a writer, I get more interested in what I'm doing currently.